matprime/meme-of-the-day-dApp/README.md

 > The Fantom Opera network is web3js compatible, so using the web3js calls in the documentation
 > (https://web3js.readthedocs.io/en/v1.2.5/) should work with the Opera Network and Ethereum network.
 - IPFS
-> public open IPFS through Infura is already coded into Meme dApp, find more about IPFS here
+> Public open IPFS through Infura is already coded into Meme dApp, find more about IPFS here
 > https://infura.io/
 - Opera blockchain: https://github.com/Fantom-foundation/go-lachesis
 > Currently it is possible to use local Ethereum blockchain (Ganache) to run the dApp.